mmorgan55/ProDevWork/README.md

 continue to hone and refine my skills as a developer in that job and hopefully move from entry level to a higher position within a company.
 From there, I hope to still be climbing up into new and more skilled positions with new companies, hopefully with great ideas for the future of technology.

+### Googling Myself
+* After searching for myself on Google, the only things that I found that were related to myself was a video interview that I did while I was in Japan and my LinkedIn account.
+Overall, I think that arecruiter would be interested in the fact that I have been in a different country and could possibly see me as a more cultured individual which could help during the hiring process.
+Something else that a recruiter might think is that I'm not very engaged in the development community since the only things that I was able to find were a LinkedIn and that interview.
+I think the best course of action would be to create some more social media accounts to engage more and possibly get some of those accounts higher on a search index.